ThanhHuu/game-auto/README.md

 # game-auto
-This is release using for guest host (virtual machine)
+This is version 3 that using an third party auto nkvs